Bhavesh-Rawat/DSA/Trees/ Maximum Depth of N-ary Tree.md

         if (root == null)
         {
          return 0;
+        // as no children present return 0
         }

         for(Node currentNode : root.children)
-        {
+        // if the current node is present in the list of children nodes {
         answer = Math.max(answer,height(currentNode));
+        // We need maximum depth thus will compase current depth with previous depth
+        // and return maximum depth
         }
         return 1+ answer;
-    }
+        // it adds the depth of null nodes to get correct depth }
 }
 ```